truetoatlanta/math4640-project/final.md

 Ideally, we would like a faster convergence, such that $g'(x) = 0$ so that the convergence rate is quadratic, and not linear.
 However, a constant such as $\frac{-1}{4}$ will still locally converge as shown in the example.
 ### Newton's Method Failures
 hey
-## Special Case of Newton's method
+## Special Case of Newton's Method
 A special case of Newton's method to compute square roots is the Babylonian method, which was used as far back as the ancient Greek times.
 To approximate some value $\sqrt{S}$, if x is an overestimate, then $\frac{S}{x}$ would be an underestimate.
 The rationale was that the average of